-Director Tracy-Gene G. Durkin and Counsel Ivy Clarice Estoesta will be speakers in the Strafford webinar titled "Copyright and the Originality Requirement for 2-D and 3-D Designs: Guidance From Recent Decisions" on Wednesday, July 7, 2021, from 1:00 to 2:30 PM EDT.
-This CLE webinar will guide IP counsel on the originality requirement for copyright and the challenges of meeting the requirement for creators.
-The panel will discuss Copyright Review Board guidance and recent decisions involving 2-dimensional and 3-dimensional designs.
-The panel will also compare the types of works that are copyrightable in the EU, as well as discuss the unregistered design right in the EU.
+Director Tracy-Gene G. Durkin and Counsel Ivy Clarice Estoesta will be speakers in the Strafford webinar titled "Copyright and the Originality Requirement for 2-D and 3-D Designs: Guidance From Recent Decisions, Application to NFTs" on Wednesday, July 7, 2021, from 1:00 to 2:30 PM EDT.
+This CLE webinar will guide IP counsel on the originality requirement for copyright and the challenges of meeting that requirement.
+The panel will discuss recent U.S. Copyright Office Review Board and judicial decisions involving 2-dimensional and 3-dimensional designs and consider how the law applies to non-fungible token or NFTs.
+The panel will also compare the types of works that are copyrightable in the EU, as well as discuss unregistered design right in the EU.

 Thirty years ago, the U.S. Supreme Court appeared to lower the bar for satisfying the originality requirement for copyright when it decided that it "means only that the work was independently created by the author (as opposed to copied from other works), and that it possesses at least some minimal degree of creativity."
 Feist Publ’ns Inc. v.
 Rural Tel.
 Serv.
 Co.
 (U.S. 1991)